Integrate Egnyte with Zero Trust Network Access

 In this section, you will enter relevant configuration values in Portnox Cloud.

-1. In the Portnox tab, in the Application properties section, click on the empty field under the Entity ID / Service Provider Entity URL heading and enter the following value: https://your_tenant.egnyte.com, where your_tenant is the name of your Egnyte tenant.
+1. In the Portnox tab, in the Resource properties section, click on the empty field under the Entity ID / Service Provider Entity URL heading and enter the following value: https://your_tenant.egnyte.com, where your_tenant is the name of your Egnyte tenant.

-2. In the Portnox tab, in the Application properties section, click on the empty field under the Assertion Consumer Service (ACS) URL / Reply URL heading and enter the following value: https://your_tenant.egnyte.com/samlconsumer, where your_tenant is the name of your Egnyte tenant.
+2. In the Portnox tab, in the Resource properties section, click on the empty field under the Assertion Consumer Service (ACS) URL / Reply URL heading and enter the following value: https://your_tenant.egnyte.com/samlconsumer, where your_tenant is the name of your Egnyte tenant.

 Finalize the configuration